Nicolas-Paiva/my-swe-diary/README.md

 ### Nov 10, 2023:

 My relationship has officially ended.
 I know this is not the right place to write about this, but this has impacted my stuides a lot.
 Although this happened, I managed to learn merge sort and I really enjoyed it.
 I am also taking a look at binary search right now.
-Let's do it!
+Let's do it!!

 ### Nov 12th, 2023: